c.930 Penrith Viking Hoard buried, artefacts from which were later found in 1785, 1830 and 2009. This is now known as the 'Penrith Hoard'.

 1079 Malcolm III ravaged Northumbria again.

 1092 Carlisle is captured from Scotland by King William Rufus, son of William the Conqueror and Cumbria is incorporated back into England.
-Flemish settlers/land holders encouraged into areas near Carlisle i.e. Flimby (Flemingby.
+Flemish settlers and land holders from Lincolnshire encouraged into areas near Carlisle i.e. Flimby (Flemingby).
 Local Norman Baronies established including Greystoke.
+Dolfin Lord of Carlisle and son of Gospatric is expelled.
+First Norman ruler of Cumbria is Ivo Taillebois.

 c.1130 Cumbria granted to Scotland by English King Henry III